alepefe/code-challenges/README.md

-## Some code challenges completed with typescript
+## Some code challenges completed in typescript